 · Stephen Whatley's Answer

-I hope this information gets you started and please feel free to ask any more questions regarding this,or any other matter you may have about yor landscape.
+Diana I hope this information helps and please feel free to keep me updated on the progress.
+Also, please feel free to ask any further questions regarding this, or any other matter you may have regarding your landscape.